 Translations of the first version are harder to find online but there is one in this book.

-In the original De Villeneuve version the Beast says “Will you sleep with me tonight?”
-There is no beating about the bush.
+In the original De Villeneuve version, the Beast says “Will you sleep with me tonight?”
+There is no beating around the bush.
 He is persistently asking for sex and she is persistently saying no.